 So, I totally used to think that moms that made their kids stuff like this were dorks.
 And now I am one.
 Ugh, kids really do make you hypocrites!

-But this snack is easy to crunch on and so healthy!
+But this is one of the best back to school snacks!
+It’s easy to crunch on and so healthy!

 Just smear some sunbutter between two apple slices and top with shredded coconut.
 Place the sliced together so it’s no sticky.